visualboyadvance-m/visualboyadvance-m/trunk/doc/ReadMe.MFC.txt

 ==========
 - Linking: Doesnt work quite right yet.

-- Audio core: assertation error occurs when disabling sound in GB mode
-- I think its best we mute sound instead, since some games rely on audio for timing.
-Plus, blargg's GB_Snd_Emu is extremely optimized stuff.
-(Mudlord)
 - blargg's core implementation broke Dwedit's GBC emu.
 - Audio Sync + Auto frame skip break frames, causing emulation to drop to as low as 40fps even though enough performance is available to maintain full speed.
 Use one, or the other, not both.
 Vsync is not effected, and can be used with either setting.